Data Protection for your Linux machines using Scripts

-Select the desired menu option to create/edit or delete your schedule backup/restore job and follow the instructions.
+Select the desired menu option to create, edit, view or delete your schedule backup / restore / archive job and follow the instructions.

 In case you want your schedule job to stop automatically at a scheduled time then set the cut-off time as well, while following the instructions.

 Note: For some IDrive accounts, while scheduling restore job, user will not be able to edit 'Restore From' location manually and have to select 'Restore From' location from the list of existing locations.

 To view the progress of scheduled backup or restore operation, run the below command: